annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/utilities/charactercount.md

 # Character Count

-You can use the Character Count UI Pattern to inform users about the maximum and remaining number of characters they can enter into an input field.
+You can use the Character Count UI Pattern to display the number of characters a user has entered or has remaining for an onscreen text area.

  ![](<images/charactercount-image-5.png>)

 **How to use the Character Count UI Pattern**

+The Character Count UI Pattern usually displays dynamic information.
+In most cases, prior to using this pattern, you will need [to retrieve or update the Data](../../../../../develop/data/intro.md) that contains the information you want to display onscreen.
+You do this by using an [Action](../../../../../develop/logic/action-web.md).

 <!---1.
 In Service Studio, in the Toolbox, search for `Input`.